bartolowav83/garf-file-format/README.md

 # Disadvantages
 - This file format is large.
 (Fixing that issue soon)
 - Impossible to read this file in every image visualizer.
+- When you convert a GARF into a PNG file, the transparency is gone

 Before you convert, you need the following library :
 - Pillow